WebOfTrustInfo/website/_pages/events-rwot12.md

 _Schedule is currently very approximate.
 Please visit here at the start of the workshop for the precise times!_

+The workshop begins with the **Poster Night** from 7pm to 9pm on Monday September 18.

+The following four days have full schedules:

 <div class="calendar">
   <div class="timeline">
     <div class="spacer"></div>